 Not feeling the burn?
 Resistance movements are an essential part of every barre exercise, meaning that to get a full workout, you should be staying in proper form, keeping your muscles engaged, and constantly working against yourself.
 If you feel like your muscles are not getting a workout, then check out Basic Ballet Barre Workout Techniques to make sure you are doing each movement correctly.

-New to barre?
-Read a quick introduction to barre workouts here.
 Ready to move on to the next barre workout?
 Continue onto Basic Barre Workout Part 2: Third, Fourth, and Fifth Position.